Skip to main content

 Esomeprazole does not affect any type of regular contraception including the combined pill and the progestogen-only pill.
 It may reduce the effectiveness of one type of emergency contraception called ellaOne (ulipristal), so a different emergency contraceptive may be recommended instead.

-If using esomeprazole makes you vomit or have severe diarrhoea for more than 24 hours, your contraceptive pills may not protect you from pregnancy.
+If using esomeprazole makes you sick (vomit) or have severe, watery diarrhoea, or any diarrhoea that lasts for more than 24 hours, your contraceptive pills may not protect you from pregnancy.
 Check the pill packet to find out what to do.

 Find out more: